CLT for generalized patterned random matrices: a unified approach: Applications of Theorem

-For odd $p$, the case is different from the Toeplitz case.
-It was shown in \cite{kiran+maurya_hankel_22} that for odd $p$, $\eta_p$ converges to zero in probability.
-Later, it was shown in \cite{k+m+s_han_22} that under the normalization $1/n^0$, the moments of $\eta_p$ converge to the moments of a non-Gaussian distribution.
-2pt \textbf{(iv) Palindromic Toeplitz and Hankel matrices:} Palindromic Toeplitz matrices are another important class of patterned random matrices, well-known for having a Gaussian limiting spectral distribution \cite{Massey_Miller_2007_Palin_Toeplitz}.
-Palindromic Toeplitz matrix, are obtained from Toeplitz matrices by adding the additional condition $x_{i}=x_{n-1-i}$.
-To the best of our knowledge, central limit theorem type results for the LES of palindromic Toeplitz matrix are not known.
-Theorem \ref{thm: always normal} implies that for even degree monomial test functions, and the choices of $\mathcal{Z}_n=\{0,1,2,\ldots, \frac{n}{2}\}$, $c_1=c_2=1$, the LES of Palindromic Toeplitz matrix converges to a Gaussian distribution.
+2pt \textbf{(iii) Palindromic Toeplitz and Hankel matrices:} Palindromic Toeplitz matrices are another important class of patterned random matrices, well-known for having a Gaussian limiting spectral distribution \cite{Massey_Miller_2007_Palin_Toeplitz}.
+Palindromic Toeplitz matrix is obtained from Toeplitz matrix by adding the additional condition $x_{i}=x_{n-1-i}$ (so that the first row is a palindrome).
+The techniques in \cite{liu2012fluctuations} used for Toeplitz matrices are not applicable for palindromic Toeplitz matrices and to the best of our knowledge, central limit theorem type results for the LES of palindromic Toeplitz matrix are not known.
+To apply Theorem \ref{thm: always normal}, we choose $\mathcal{Z}_n,\mathcal{S}_n$ as $\mathcal{Z}_n=\{0,1,2,\ldots, \frac{n}{2}\}$, $\mathcal{S}_n=[n]^2$ and $c_1=c_2=1$, we get that for Palindromic Toeplitz matrix, $\eta_{p_n}$ and $\xi_p$ converges to Gaussian distributions.

-Palindromic Hankel matrices are obtained from Hankel matrices by imposing the additional condition $x_i=x_{n+3-i}$ (so that the first row is a palindrome).
-Arguments similar to the Palindromic Toeplitz case can be employed for Palindromic Hankel matrix and show that for even $p$, the LES converges to a normal distribution.
-The result for Palindromic Hankel matrices is also a new addition to the literature.
-2pt \textbf{(v) Generalized Toeplitz and Hankel matrices:} Several generalizations and alterations of Toeplitz and Hankel matrices, exist in the literature.
-We talk about the following generalizations introduced in \cite{Miller_Swanson_2015_General_Toeplitz}. \begin{enumerate}[(a)] \item Generalized Toeplitz matrix: For fixed positive integers $\alpha, \beta$, Generalized Toeplitz matrix is the $n \times n$ matrix given by the link function
+Palindromic Hankel matrices are obtained from Hankel matrices by imposing the additional condition $x_i=x_{n+3-i}$.
+Arguments similar to the Palindromic Toeplitz case can be employed for Palindromic Hankel matrix to show that for a sequence of even natural numbers $p_n=o(\log n / \log n \log n)$, the $\eta_{p_n}$ converges to the standard Gaussian distribution.
+The result for Palindromic Hankel matrices for fixed $p$ case is also a new addition to the literature.
+2pt \textbf{(iv) Generalized Toeplitz and Hankel matrices:} Several generalizations and alterations of Toeplitz and Hankel matrices, exists in the literature.
+We talk about the following generalizations introduced in \cite{Miller_Swanson_2015_General_Toeplitz}. \begin{enumerate}[(a)] \item Generalized Toeplitz matrix: For fixed positive integers $\alpha, \beta$, Generalized Toeplitz matrix is the $n \times n$ patterned random matrix given by the link function

 For Generalized Toeplitz matrix, we choose